 The inner diameter to wire diameter ratio of a ring.
 ID / WD = AR.
 The values in the equation must be of the same units, either decimal inches or millimeters.
-Ring AR determines what weaves will and will not work with it.
+AR values determines which weaves will or will not work with them.
 See also: minimum AR, general AR, and structural AR.

 Example: If a ring's inner diameter measures .475" and its wire diameter is .080", then the equation .475/.080 is used, and the result is 5.9.
 (This is a 7/16" (.4375") mandrel wound ring with a 8.6% increase in inner diameter from springback.)

 A weave strip that is flat and wide in relation to a standard chain weave.

 Bolted weaves are those in which single (or doubled, etc.) rings connect distinct, underlying chain weaves and/or units together.
 Bolts differ from other rings that interconnect elements by containing no other connection types in weave continuation.

 In weaves with captive rings, those which surround, and lock them in place.
 The term is sometimes used to describe the outside rings of weaves made with reinforced rings as well.

 In the CFP6-1(C2) example displayed, the stainless steel rings make up FP6-1 cages.

 Appearing in captive weaves, rings which are held in place by sets of cage rings.
 As a rule, captive rings don't connect to any other rings.
 Exceptions occur with rings that serve a separate purpose, such as the connector rings in sheet expansions of CIR (see SCIRS, CIRS).